xasanovelbek/Realm_RxSwift/README.md

 # Realm_RxSwift

-# This simple app was written to introduce basic operations of some frameworks
+This simple app was written to introduce basic operations of some frameworks

+# Coordinator